Taliban advances: Why are Afghans so skeptical about Pakistan? | DW | 07.07.2021

 The Pakistani foreign minister tried to convince the Afghan TV host that the allegations against his country are baseless, but he continued to face tough question.

-Experts say that talk shows like these present Pakistan as an enemy country, and that they subsequently shape the public opinion about Islamabad.
+Experts say talk shows such as these present Pakistan as an enemy country, and subsequently shape the public opinion about Islamabad.

-At the same time, there are long-standing issues between the two countries that make Afghans skeptical about Pakistan.
+There are also long-standing issues between the two countries that make Afghans skeptical about Pakistan.

 "Afghanistan-Pakistan relations have been tense for more than four decades.
 Most Afghans living in big cities have a negative view of Pakistan because they remember that Islamabad supported the Taliban and the Mujahideen in the 1990s," Sharif Hasanyar, head of the Kabul-based Ariana News TV channel, told DW.

-Najibullah Azad, a former presidential spokesman, said the perception about Pakistan in Afghanistan is based on reality.
+Najibullah Azad, a former presidential spokesman, said the perception about Pakistan in Afghanistan was based on reality.

 "Pakistani officials have accepted some accusations leveled by Afghan experts.
 Former Pakistani military dictator Pervez Musharraf admitted in an interview with an Indian media outlet that Islamabad was backing the Taliban.
 In 2015, Prime Minister Imran Khan, who was in opposition at the time, said in an interview that his hospital treated a wounded Taliban fighter," Azad said.